dartmouth-cs98/21f-breeze/README.md

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc
+For now, open up the project in XCode and hit play!

 ## Deployment